Temporary Wage Subsidy Scheme

-It will allow employers to continue to pay their employees during the COVID-19 emergency.
-It aims to keep employees registered with their employers, so that they will be able to get back to work quickly after the pandemic.
+It allowed employers to continue to pay their employees during COVID-19.
+It aimed to keep employees registered with their employers, so that they could get back to work quickly after the pandemic.

-Who can apply for the Temporary COVID-19 Wage Subsidy Scheme?
+Who qualified for the Temporary COVID-19 Wage Subsidy Scheme?

-The Scheme is available to employers from all sectors (except for the public service and non-commercial semi-state sector) who have lost a minimum of 25% of turnover because of the COVID-19 pandemic.
-Employers will have to make a declaration to Revenue confirming this.
+The Scheme was available to employers from all sectors (except for the public service and non-commercial semi-state sector) who had lost a minimum of 25% of turnover because of the COVID-19 pandemic.
+Employers had to make a declaration to Revenue confirming this.

-The scheme is available for employers who keep staff on their payroll during the pandemic.
-Employees can be:
+The scheme was available for employers who keep staff on their payroll during the pandemic.
+Employees could be: